-If you are interested in undertaking IQR, you should submit an application and provide relevant evidence demonstrating that your institution is eligible.
-This is scrutinised by a QAA panel that determines whether your institution can proceed to the scoping stage.
+If you are interested in undertaking IQR for ACE Impact, you should submit an application and provide evidence demonstrating that your institution is eligible.
+This is scrutinised by a QAA panel that determines whether your institution can proceed to Stage 2.

-The QAA review team will undertake a desk-based study of the documentation and other evidence that you provide in advance.
-The team will then visit your institution for between 2-4 days to check your approaches to quality assurance against your self-evaluation document, the evidence provided and the 10 standards.
+The QAA review team will then visit your institution, for between two and four days to check your approaches to quality assurance against your self-evaluation document, the evidence provided and the 10 standards.

 There are three possible outcomes of the review:

 - the institution meets all the standards for IQR

 - the institution meets all the standards for IQR subject to meeting specific conditions